ChristianKuehnel/iwg-workspace/infrastructure_documentation.md

-# Documentation of the project infrastructure
+# Survey of existing project infrastructure

 The set of tools used by the LLVM project are it's *infrastructure*.
 This page contains an overview of the existing tools, what they are used for and a contact for each of these.
+The purpose of this document is to establish an initial survey of what we're working with, not to be exhastive.
+We hope to document individual pieces and workflows in detail at a later time.

 The [Getting Involved](http://llvm.org/docs/GettingInvolved.html) page explains the intended workflows for using these tools.